134. AEC 201/ 301- O Captain! My Captain! (20)

 c) Who is exulting and where are they?

-A. The common mass who are eagerly waiting for the Captain to return for his "fearful trip", are exulting upon the port.
+A. The common mass who are eagerly waiting for the Captain to return from his "fearful trip", are exulting upon the port.

 2. "My Captain does not answer, his lips are pale and still;